 Case studies will be completed at the end of the academic year which will analyse each child’s performance in the core subjects.
 Extra-curricular outcomes will also be celebrated.

-This will take place across the Academy Trust schools during the summer term 2020.
+This will take place across the Academy Trust schools during the Summer term 2021.
 This will be conducted by trained pupil premium reviewers.

 The impact of the Pupil Premium Grant is measured at the end of the academic year in relation to the children’s attainment and progress within the core subjects.

 As a result of strategically targeting the pupil premium budget on the specific needs of vulnerable pupils: